From the Cook

 Tips & Tricks (5)

-- Prevent Fruit Browning 🍎Toss sliced apples and pears immediately in a bowl with a splash of apple cider vinegar to prevent oxidation and maintain their vibrant appearance for up to 2 hours before serving.
+- Prevent Fruit Oxidation 🍎Toss sliced apples and pears immediately in a bowl with a squeeze of lemon or lime juice to prevent browning and maintain their fresh, vibrant appearance until serving.

-- Emulsify Your Vinaigrette 🍯Whisk the honey, apple cider vinegar, and minced shallot together for 30 seconds before drizzling in olive oil slowly while whisking constantly to create a stable, creamy dressing that coats the greens evenly.
+- Emulsify Your Vinaigrette Properly 🍯Whisk the honey with apple cider vinegar first, then slowly drizzle in olive oil while whisking constantly to create a stable, creamy emulsion that coats the greens evenly.

 Recipe Facts